Oat Slice Recipe

 Then, in a non-stick saucepan, melt margarine and maple syrup.
 Pour the liquid ingredients onto the dry ingredients, along with vanilla extra.

 Stir until it forms a consistent batter, then stir in sultanas or chocolate chips.

-Watch out, if the batter is slightly oat because of the melted butter your chocolate chips might melt in the mix.
+Watch out!
+If the batter is slightly hot because of the melted butter, your chocolate chips might melt in the mix.